Aging & Health A to Z

 You may find that some approaches that don’t involve drugs are soothing, for example:

-- soothing baths (such as starch baths or oatmeal baths)
+- Soothing baths (such as starch or oatmeal baths)

 Posted: March 2012